grosa2/AI-Agents-for-SDLC-Labcamp/task_3/README.md

     - A function to execute commands via git client
     - *Optional:* a Function to list files and folders in the agent working directory, to clone the repository if not present
 - Implement the functions and integrate them with the provided agent template (`openai_assistant.ipynb`)
-- **Extract all the bug fix commits from the provided git repository that closed a GitHub issue for the repository [`grosa2/genai-stack`](https://github.com/grosa2/genai-stack)** (hint: use git log!).
+- **Extract all the bug fix commits from the provided git repository that closed a GitHub issue for the repository [`docker/genai-stack`](https://github.com/docker/genai-stack)** (hint: use git log!).
+An example is a commit message like "Fix typo in PDF bot (#90)".
 The agent should return the commit hash, the issue number, and the commit message.
-- *Optional:* Extract the fix commits with a message referencing the bug-inducing commit hash for the repository [`grosa2/Perpetual`](https://github.com/grosa2/Perpetual).
+- *Optional:* Extract the fix commits with a message referencing the bug-inducing commit hash for the repository [`DarkCaster/Perpetual`](https://github.com/DarkCaster/Perpetual).
 An example is a commit message like "Fix bug introduced in commit 12a45b7."

 **Hint:** To implement the git client function, you can use the `subprocess` module in Python to execute shell commands.
 For example, `subprocess.run("git " + <command arguments>...` executes the git command with the provided arguments.
 In this way you provide the agent with the git tool where it passess the arguments that will be added to the git command.